Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Discussion

 \section{Discussion}

 The analysis in the preceding sections documented how Claude Code answers recurring design questions about loop architecture, safety posture, extensibility, context management, delegation, and persistence.
 Each answer reflects a position in a design space with real alternatives and measurable trade-offs.
 This section examines what those answers reveal when read together: the design philosophy they reflect (\Cref{sec:discuss:philosophy}), the value tensions they create (\Cref{sec:discuss:tensions}), the architectural trade-offs they entail (\Cref{sec:discuss:tradeoffs}), the empirical predictions they generate (\Cref{sec:discuss:empirical}), and the cross-cutting commitments that recur across subsystems (\Cref{sec:discuss:guidelines}).
-The five-value framework from \Cref{sec:values:five} serves as the organizing lens throughout.
+The five-value framework from \Cref{sec:values:five} organizes the section.